nhoening/StoSim/doc/tut/basic.rst

 ^^^^^^^^^^^^^^^^^^

 Now pay attention to the plots descriptions, where each dataset which is plotted on the figure is described.
-Nicessa can do two kinds of plots for you, line- and scatterplots, both of whioch are used in the example below.
+Nicessa can do two kinds of plots for you, line- and scatterplots, both of which are used in the example below.

 .. literalinclude:: ../../examples/basic/nicessa.conf
     :lines: 47-